Ilias Kasidiaris: Televised Dourou–Kanelli assault

-On 7 June 2012, during a television appearance on ANT1, Kasidiaris, in response to a verbal disagreement, splashed a glass of water at Greek politician Rena Dourou, and then proceeded to slap multiple times Liana Kanelli after she struck him with a piece of paper.
+On 7 June 2012, during a television appearance on ANT1, Kasidiaris, in response to a verbal disagreement, splashed a glass of water at Greek politician Rena Dourou, and then proceeded to slap Liana Kanelli multiple times after she struck him with a piece of paper.

 The heated exchange was a fluid discussion focusing on the rights of immigrant workers vs right of the unemployed Greeks and the development of gas reservoirs in northern Crete eventually disintegrating from a heated debate to broken rhetoric from both sides about opinion on the Regime of the Colonels to the persecution of Golden Dawn activists.
-The discussion broke down when Kanelli referred to Kasidiaris as a fascist «φασίστα», Kasidiaris responded by derogatorily calling her «παλιοκομμούνι», that is, a dirty communist.
-Dourou intervened and said there was a democratic crisis in Greece and that Golden Dawn would take the country back 500 years, Kasidiaris threw the water at Dourou, and Dorou grinned at the subsequent scuffle as Kanelli hit Kasidiaris with a paper and Kasidiaris pushed her back and slapped her multiple times.
+The discussion broke down when Kanelli referred to Kasidiaris as a "fascist" «φασίστα».
+Kasidiaris responded by derogatorily calling her «παλιοκομμούνι», that is, a "dirty communist".
+Dourou interrupted and said there was a democratic crisis in Greece and that Golden Dawn would take the country back 500 years if they ever got into power, insulting Kasidiaris and his party.
+Kasidiaris reacted by throwing a glass of water at Dourou, while verbally insulting her.
+Dorou then grinned at the subsequent scuffle as Kanelli hit Kasidiaris with a piece of paper, which Kasidiaris reacted to by pushing her back and slapping her multiple times.

-In Greece it was openly debated by the press whether Kasidiaris had been right or wrong and he was widely cheered online.
-In March 2015 Kasidiaris attended court to face charges of grievous bodily harm.
+In Greece, it was openly debated by the press whether Kasidiaris had been right or wrong and he was widely cheered online.
+Supporters claim that he only retaliated and that Dourou's and Kanelli's actions were provocative, while opponents state that this was assaulting a woman on live television.

+In March 2015, Kasidiaris attended court to face charges of grievous bodily harm.
 Giorgos Papadakis, a presenter and journalist who witnessed the assault, stated that threats were also made to television crew and other employees.

-A Facebook page dedicated to Kasidiaris picked up 6,000 'likes' within 24 hours.
+A Facebook page dedicated to Kasidiaris picked up 6,000 likes within 24 hours.
 Kasidiaris was also awaiting trial for allegedly being the getaway driver for an armed assault on a university professor in Athens in 2007.
-He was found not guilty of all charges relating to the 2007 incident in March 2013, due to a lack of evidence against him.
+He was found not guilty of all charges relating to the 2007 incident in March 2013, due to a significant lack of evidence against him.

-Works
+Works and other media

+Since 2019, Kasidiaris has run a politically focused YouTube channel.

-Kasidiaris has wrote seven books during his presence in Golden Dawn and his stay in prison.
+Kasidiaris has written several books during his presence in Golden Dawn and his stay in prison.